 - And more!
 Read More…

 Scarborough Centre residents and their four-legged friends are benefitting from our community dog parks, including the new Centennial Recreation Centre Dog Park, the massive Thomson Memorial Dog Park and the Hand of God Dog Park.
 Soon, another great Scarborough dog park will enable our pups to enjoy off-leash excitement in safe, enclosed spaces, and they’re great spots for dog owners to socialize too!
 Read More…

 Scarborough’s libraries are vibrant places to learn, gather and create.
 Glenn supports literacy programs and enhanced library facilities, which benefit children and all members of our community.
 If you haven’t already had the opportunity, do explore Bendale Library or the new Scarborough Civic Centre Library sometime soon!
 Read More…

-Local youth will have a new option for learning when a French language Catholic school opens in Scarborough this September.
+Local youth will have a new option for learning when a French language Catholic school opens in Scarborough in September 2017.
 The school, at 2850 Eglinton Ave.
-East near McCowan Road, will open this fall for students in grades 7 to 9.
-It will gradually offer all high school grades, as it grows towards its capacity of 500 students.
+East near McCowan Road, will originally open for students in grades 7 to 9.
+It will gradually offer all high school grades as it grows towards its capacity of 500 students.
 About 60 per cent of the school will be covered by a 2,800-square-metre green roof, which will receive up to $100,000 in funding from the City’s Eco-Roof Incentive Program, an initiative that was supported by Glenn.
 The Conseil scolaire de district catholique Centre-Sud is grateful to Glenn for his support in constructing Scarborough’s latest French Catholic high school, École secondaire catholique Toronto-Est. In addition to featuring the latest digital technology, the school will offer a unique sports, leadership, health and wellness program that promotes healthy living.
 Local Grade 5 and 6 students—who could be among the school’s first students—took part in a groundbreaking ceremony when construction began in 2015 (see photo).